sanjib-12/countdown-timer/README.md

 # countdown-timer
-This is a countdown application which contain HTML, CSS and JS
+This is a countdown application which counts the new year-eve.

+## To Run
+run the index.html